Indianapolis Family Law Guardianship Attorney

 Guardianship and Grandparents

 Grandparents’ rights are limited.
 Guardianship is an effective legal tool available to grandparents and other third parties who have children left in their care.
-When guardianship is granted by the court, it allows grandparents to care for grandchildren left in their care in the same way as natural parents.
+When a guardianship is granted by the court, it allows grandparents to care for grandchildren left in their care in the same way as natural parents.

 What Does a Legal Guardian Do?